iamswapnil22/Image-Editor-Online/README.md

 # Image Editor Online

-This web application allows users to upload images and perform basic edits such as brightness adjustment, saturation, rotation, flipping, and saving the edited images.
-Click Here <a href = "https://image-editor-online-three.vercel.app/">[Live Demo]</a>
+Welcome to Image Editor Online, a user-friendly web application that allows you to edit images effortlessly.
+Try out the live demo [here](https://image-editor-online-three.vercel.app/).

 ## Features

-- **Upload Image:** Easily upload your images to the platform.
+- **Upload Image:** Quickly upload your images to the platform.

 - **Adjust Brightness:** Modify image brightness to achieve the desired lighting.

-- **Adjust Saturation:** Enhance or reduce color saturation.
+- **Adjust Saturation:** Enhance or reduce colour saturation.

 - **Rotate:** Rotate images to different angles for better orientation.